 Module credits 12.00

 NQF Level 05

 Prerequisites No prerequisites.

 Contact time 2 lectures per week

-Language of tuition Module is presented in English

-Department Ancient and Modern Languages and Cultures

-Period of presentation Semester 1

 An introduction to the ancient world I: the ancient Near East

 Various facets of the ancient Mesopotamian, Syria-Palestinian and Egyptian cultures are dealt with in broad outline.
 Examples that are dealt with can include the following, namely geography, worldviews, history, literature, daily life, customs, values, religion and mythology.
 Examples of ancient cultures whose characteristics can be investigated range from the Sumerians, the Assyrians, the Babylonians, the Persians, the Canaanites, the Israelites and the Egyptians from their origin Before the Common Era to the beginning of the Common Era.